smogon/pokemon-showdown-client/README.md

 Warning
 ------------------------------------------------------------------------

 This repository is not "batteries included".
-It does NOT include everything necessary to run a full Pokémon Showdown client.
+It does NOT include instructions to run a full Pokémon Showdown client, and we will not provide them.
+Please do not ask for help on this; you will be turned away.

-In particular, it doesn't include a login/authentication server, nor does it include the database abstraction library used by the ladder library (although it's similar enough to `mysqli` that you can use that with minimal changes).

 It also doesn't include several resource files (namely, the `/audio/` and `/sprites/` directories) for size reasons.

-In other words, this repository is incomplete and NOT intended for people who wish to serve their own Pokémon Showdown client (you can, but it'll require you to rewrite some things).
+In other words, this repository is incomplete and NOT intended for people who wish to serve their own Pokémon Showdown client (you can, but it'll require you figure it out yourself).
 Rather, it's intended for people who wish to contribute and submit pull requests to Pokémon Showdown's client.

 License